Lloyd Center: 1960–1988

-1988–present: Renovation and new look, subsequent decline
+1988–2021: renovation and new look, foreclosure

 By 1987, the mall was aging and enclosed malls were becoming the norm across the United States.
 Between 1988 and 1991 the mall was gradually renovated.
 Nordstrom ended up demolishing the Lipmans store and opening an entirely new location on its space in August 1990.
 The former Nordstrom spaces had been gutted and refitted as inline stores, followed by a mall-wide renovation around late 1990-early 1991 which fully enclosed the mall and added a food court.
-The remodeled shopping hub was rededicated in August 1991.
+The remodeled shopping hub was re-opened to the public in August 1991.

 Glimcher Realty Trust bought the center in 1998 for $167 million.

 JCPenney closed in June 1998 and was replaced by Sears in November 1999.
 The Newberry's store, the last in Oregon, closed in 2001, when the entire chain went out of business.
 Macy's replaced Meier & Frank in 2006.

 Glimcher Realty Trust sold 60% of the center to Blackstone Real Estate Partners in 2010 after a deal to sell the entire mall fell through the year before.
 Lloyd Center was sold by Glimcher to Cypress Equities Real Estate Investment Management in June 2013.

 In February 2014, it was announced that Nordstrom would be closing its Lloyd Center store effective January 10, 2015.

 An 18-month, $50 million renovation began in March 2015, alongside the closure of the Regal 8 cinema.
-Entrances to the mall will be made more pedestrian-friendly and the central space will be reconfigured with a spiral staircase.
-The changes are partially in response to the increasing population of the Lloyd District from newly constructed apartment buildings.
+Entrances to the mall were made more pedestrian-friendly and the central space was reconfigured with a spiral staircase.
+The changes were in part a response to the increasing population of the Lloyd District from newly constructed apartment buildings.